Project overview

 The problem

-Micro-enterprises in Armenia’s agribusiness sector often do not use modern mechanized processes, which result in low levels of productivity.
-Productivity is further constrained by production costs, which are comparatively high, and a major cost is electricity.
-Installing a solar station would reduce overall production costs by 30 percent, but they cannot afford this US$ 10,000 investment.
+Micro-enterprises in Armenia’s agribusiness sector often do not use modern mechanized processes, resulting in low productivity.
+Comparatively high production and electricity costs further constrain productivity.
+Installing a solar station could reduce overall production costs substantially, but many micro-enterprises cannot afford this US$10,000 investment

 A WFP staff member and a farmer at a farm.
 Photo: WFP/Mariam Avetisyan